JimmyRespawn/PassionNano/productblog/content/about/index.md

 toc: false
 ---

-Our vision is to build the best native app experience on Windows and Xbox platform which adopts the latest technology provided by MSFT.
+Our vision is to build the best native app experience on the Windows and Xbox platforms by adopting the latest technology provided by Microsoft.

+Support the projects by
+- Sharing the apps with the community
-To support the projects via ① sharing the apps to community, ② purchasing Pro version and ③ leaving 5-star ratings in the store.
+- Purchasing the Pro version
+- Leaving 5-star ratings in the store.

 To follow the app development updates, we will soon open a Telegram announcement channel.